IKai-Lai/Reinforcement-Learning-in-Preventive-Maintenance-and-Production-Scheduling/README.md

 1. **Initialize the Q-table for state-action pairs**: A matrix `Q` is initialized with zeros for all state-action pairs, representing the expected rewards for taking an action in a given state.

-2. **Iterate over a specified number of iterations `iterative_num`**: The algorithm runs for a pre-defined number of steps, refining its strategy at each step.
+2. **Iterate over a specified number of iterations `iterative_num`**: The algorithm runs for a predefined number of steps, refining its strategy at each step.

 3. **At each iteration**: